McIDAS, ldm-mcidas, IDD Datastreams, Collaborations

 Collaboration activities remain mostly unchanged since the May 2003 report.

 Details can be found in

 - Collaborations with EUMETSAT aimed at promoting use of remote access

 methodologies (first ADDE and then full THREDDS), first in

-Darmstadt and then in member states, continue at a low level.
+Darmstadt and then in member states, have resulted in

-AGU Joint Assembly that will be held on 23-26 May in Baltimore,
+AGU Joint Assembly held Baltimore, MD in May.

 - INPE/CPTEC has succeeded in converting satellite